paper-engineer/laser-gallery/docs/_pages/instructions.md

 I have one jig for the top left corner. gotta make more for the other corners. that's how you get alignment right now.

+you can wipe down the piece with your damp cloth to get rid of (some of) the burn marks.

 ## end of run checklist

 - clear tray (incl brush down) to prevent chips from catching fire (also do this in the middle if you need to)